That's My Bush!: Development

 Parker and Stone stated before the 2000 presidential election that they would create a satire about whoever won.
-According to their DVD commentary, they were "95% certain that Gore would win" and started developing the series under the title Everybody Loves Al. When the final election results were in limbo, production was delayed until the winner was determined.
+According to their DVD commentary, they were "95% certain that Gore would win" and began developing the series under the title Everybody Loves Al. When the final election results were in limbo, production was delayed until the winner was determined.
 With Bush's election, the title became the entendre That's My Bush!
-The final episode involved Dick Cheney forcing Bush to step down, and featured an alternate title music called That's My Dick! which, later in the episode, changed to What A Dick!
+The final episode involves Dick Cheney forcing Bush to step down, and featured an alternate title music called That's My Dick! which, later in the episode, changed to What a Dick!

+The show was pitched to HBO, Fox, NBC, CBS, ABC, FX and MTV, who all turned down the series.

 Writing

 The entire idea behind the series was to parody sitcoms.
-The premise developed into one of the U.S. President in office.
+The premise developed into a sitcom featuring the sitting U.S. president.
 Parker recalled the idea came about three months before the 2000 presidential election.
-The duo were "95 percent sure" that Democratic candidate Al Gore would win, and tentatively titled the show Everybody Loves Al. It was, essentially, the same show: a lovable main character, the sassy maid, the wacky neighbor.
+The duo were "95 percent sure" that Democratic candidate Al Gore would win, and tentatively titled the show Everybody Loves Al. It was, essentially, the same show: a lovable main character, the sassy maid and the wacky neighbor.
 Parker said the producers did not want to make fun of politics, but instead lampoon sitcoms.
 The duo watched a lot of Fawlty Towers in preparation.

-The duo signed a deal with Comedy Central to produce a live action sitcom, titled Family First, scheduled to debut on February 28, 2001.
+The duo signed a deal with Comedy Central to produce a live-action sitcom, titled Family First, scheduled to debut on February 28, 2001.
 They threw a party the night of the election with the writers, with intentions to begin writing the following Monday and shooting the show in January 2001 with the inauguration.
 With the confusion of who the President would be, the show's production was pushed back.
-The duo wanted to write a "family sitcom", with the Bush family.
+The duo wanted to write a "family sitcom" with the Bush family.

 Comedy Central, however, prohibited Parker and Stone from including the Bush twins (Jenna Bush and Barbara Pierce Bush).
 The writers then turned the Bush twins character into Princess.
 "An Aborted Dinner Date" was the show's pilot episode.
-The episode features Felix the Fetus, which was made and operated by the Chiodo Brothers, who later worked with Parker and Stone on Team America: World Police (2004).
+The episode features Felix the Fetus, made and operated by the Chiodo Brothers, who later worked with Parker and Stone on Team America: World Police (2004).
 They also created the cat Punk'kin in "The First Lady's Persqueeter".
 The show's producers consider the second episode aired, "A Poorly Executed Plan", the true first episode.

-This was Parker and Stone's first live action production to be a part of the Writers Guild of America, West.
-The show's writers got a big dry-erase board and on one side, they would write down political ideas (abortion, capital punishment) and on the other side would be typical sitcom stories (frat buddies show up, trapped in a small space).
+This was Parker and Stone's first live-action production in association with the Writers Guild of America, West.
+The show's writers got a big dry-erase board; on one side, they would write down political ideas (like abortion or capital punishment), and on the other side they would write down typical sitcom stories (like frat buddies showing up or the characters getting trapped in a small space).
 They would then combine the two ideas, in what Stone described as "a Three's Company mix-up kind of thing."
-That's My Bush! was filmed at Sony Pictures Studios, and was the first time Parker and Stone shot a show on a production lot.